odygrd/quill/docs/overview.rst

 Thread Safety
 -------------

-:cpp:class:`quill::Logger` is thread safe by default.
+:cpp:class:`Logger` is thread safe by default.
 The same instance can be used to log by any thread.
 Any thread can safely modify the active log level of the logger.

 Logging types